 Under the terms of the marijuana cultivator license, the licensee may cultivate, process and package marijuana, and transfer and deliver marijuana products to marijuana establishments, but not to consumers.
 A marijuana product manufacturer is an entity authorized to obtain, manufacture, process and package marijuana and marijuana products, to deliver marijuana and marijuana products to marijuana establishments and to transfer marijuana and marijuana products to other marijuana establishments, but not to consumers.
-A marijuana products to marijuana establishments and to transfer marijuana and marijuana products to other marijuana establishments, but not to consumers.
-A marijuana retailer is an entity authorized to purchase and deliver marijuana and marijuana products from marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana establishments and to consumers.
-A marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana establishments and to sell or otherwise transfer marijuana frazilar provides to marijuana establishments and to a registered marijuana products to marijuana Program with a registration card.
+A marijuana retailer is an entity authorized to purchase and deliver marijuana and marijuana products to other marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana products to marijuana establishments and to sell or otherwise transfer marijuana and marijuana products to marijuana products to marijuana be accessed by consumers 21 years of age or older or, if the retailer is co-located with a Medical Marijuana Treatment Center by individuals who are registered qualifying patients with the Medical Use of Marijuana Program with a registration card.